-CTC stands for Cut Tear Curl.
-It is a method of tea processing that was developed in India in the 1930’s.
+Description: CTC stands for Cut Tear Curl, a method of tea processing that was developed in India in the 1930’s.
 After plucking, the leaves destined for CTC processing go through similar stages as orthodox black tea.
-Instead of the final rolling, however, the leaves are passed through a rotorvane thereby breaking the cells and exposing more of the oils contained in the tea.
+However, instead of rolling the leaves in this final stage, instead they are passed through a rotorvane, thereby breaking the cells and exposing more of the oils contained in the tea.
 The concluding curling of the cut and torn tea leaves results in little pellets that are prepared like regular loose tea.
-The result is a bold, rich and dark cup.
-The Belseri tea estate is one the largest certified organic estates in Assam.
-Belseri is located on the northern bank of the Brahmaputra River.
-The teas grown and processed at this location are classic Assamese with a distinctive and lush flavour profile.
+The end result is a bold and rich, dark cup with a thick liquor texture.
+A perfect cup to start your day.

 The organic teas we import are artisanally farmed and crafted.
 They may change with each harvest season.
 The same tea harvested at a different time of year and processed by a different tea maker will vary slightly in flavour and finish.